 While IFC 608.3 is intended to prevent a catastrophic explosion damaging the surrounding environment, batteries with smaller total amounts of acid should also be protected as they are just as vulnerable to thermal runaway as larger installations.
 Additionally, operating a standby battery in higher temperatures than specified can seriously shorten its life.
 Every 10°C above 25°C (77°F) reduces the service life of the battery by 50%.

 The only way to prevent the damaging and costly effects of thermal runaway is to have a real-time battery monitoring system in place.
 The BTM-Series Battery Thermal Runaway Monitor is a cost-effective system that is easy-to-install, scalable, and protects against permanent battery damage in UPS cabinets, substation battery rooms, outside plant cabinets and other stationary battery applications.
-Contact us for more information about thermal runaway prevention and request a battery monitoring quote today.
+Contact us for more information about thermal runaway prevention and to request a quote.

 What is the maximum number of sensors that can be connected to a single monitor?

 The maximum number of sensors for each monitor is approximately 200.
 If there are more than 14 sensors in over-temperature then the LED's on the sensors become so dim that they are not visible, however the 1+ and 4+ indicators and relays on the monitor are still active.